Grace-Amondi/myhospitali/README.md

     f) You should be taken back to your Appointments page.
 You should see a green alert message telling you that the appointment was successfully created.
 If you do not see this, the appointment was not created.
-       HealthNet will tell you what part(s) of the form must be done.
+       My Hospitali will tell you what part(s) of the form must be done.
        Retry step e.

 15. Canceling An Appointment - patients and doctors only